simoncblyth/j/PMTFastSim/junoPMTOpticalModelSimple_in_customized_G4OpBoundaryProcess.rst

 N=0/1 diverges between point 8 and 9

-* FastSim->FastSim has none of the ordinary process Reset consumption, this causes N=1 to consume more of the stream
+* FastSim->FastSim has none of the ordinary process Reset consumption
+* this causes N=1 to consume more of the stream